dimalypai/mil-masters-thesis-chalmers/docs/report/04_MIL.md

 ## Type system

-This section is devoted to the details of the MIL type system and the effect representation.
+This section is devoted to the details of the MIL type system and the effects representation.
 We will not provide a formal definition of the full type system, but rather focus on the crucial parts.
 For example, data types and functions will be omitted, since they are pretty straight-forward and similar